ScoutmasterBucky/ScoutmasterBucky/README.md

 ### Task

 Show a checkbox to indicate a task was completed.
+The caption is automatically set to "Completed".

 ```
 - task: true
-  text: |-
-      Do this thing
 ```

-This also supports markdown for more advanced formatting options.
+This also supports markdown for more advanced formatting options and you can specify your own caption.

 ```
 - task: true